mogeraditya/dynamic_model_of_cocktail_party_nightmare/README.md

 # Dynamic Model of Cocktail Party Nightmare
  Implementing a dynamic model of the cocktail party nightmare problem :)
 ---

+## Installation of environment

+Use the environment_cocktail_3.yml alongside conda in order to install all the pre-requistite packages needed to run these simulations.
+This can be come running;
+> conda env create -f environment_cocktail_3.yml

+---

 ## How to run
 1. Initialize your parameters.
     ./paramsets/ contains a set of example paramset files.
 Fill in your desired parameter values into the cells of the csv file.
 Be sure to stick to S.I. units while entering parameters.